Hong Kong protesters in fresh standoff with police | DW | 31.08.2019

 More than 900 people in Hong Kong have been arrested in connection with protests since they first broke out in June.

-Protesters are demanding more democratic freedoms and for its embattled Beijing-backed leader Carrie Lam to step down.
+Protesters are demanding more democratic freedoms and for embattled Beijing-backed leader Carrie Lam to step down.

 But Hong Kong's government — with the force of Beijing behind it — has remained firm and refused to back down over the protests, despite the fact that the protest movement has mobilized millions of people.